St. Marks is a village in Wakulla County about 20 miles south of Tallahassee. It is at the end of Woodville Highway, also known as State Road 363.

-Although its population today is less than 300 people, it is one of the most historic towns in Florida.
+Although its population today is only about 300 people, it is one of the most historic towns in Florida.

 many years before Florida became a territory in 1821.

-park museum has ancient archeological objects and interpretive
+The park museum has ancient archeological objects and interpretive displays.

 the U.S. National Register of Historic Places.